-In this article I want to show you that you can still enjoy warm pancakes on a sunday morning or homemade muffins without the use of any gluten or other grains, the sweetness you desire using all-natural low glycemic sugar substitute and the butter creamy richness with healthy fats.
+In this article I want to show you that you can still enjoy warm pancakes on a Sunday morning or homemade muffins without the use of any gluten or other grains, and still receive the sweetness you desire using all-natural low glycemic sugar substitute and the butter creamy richness with healthy fats.

-First of all why you should avoid highly processed white flours :
+First of all, let's go over why you should avoid highly processed white flours.

 High glycemic foods can cause a spike in your blood sugar, raising your insulin levels and cause chronic diseases like diabetes, cancer, heart disease, metabolic syndrome, PCOS, endometriosis, Candida overgrowth, SIBO just to name a few.

 Nut flours!
-They provide you with a buttery richness to all kinds of baked goods- and also come with healthy fats, low carb and gluten free.
+They provide you with a buttery richness to all kinds of baked goods, and also come with healthy fats, low carb and are gluten free.

-Coconut flour: makes it the more difficult flours.
+Coconut flour: Makes it the more difficult flours.
 Because of its density and high fiber content you only need a small amount of liquid.
-A rule of thump: 1 egg for 1 tbsp coconut flour.
-Also very important is to ‘sift’ your flour otherwise you might end up with a dry and dense consistency.
+A rule of thumb: 1 egg for 1 tbsp coconut flour.
+Also very important to ‘sift’ your flour otherwise you might end up with a dry and dense consistency.

 All nut flours should be stored in airtight containers, preferably in the fridge or freezer, to prevent them from going rancid.

-Erythritol: my absolute favorite!
+Erythritol: My absolute favourite!
 It does not give the bitter aftertaste like stevia and can be substituted 1:1.
 Those with corn allergies however should stay away from it as it is derived from corn.

-Palm sugar: also called coconut sugar, because its made from evaporated sap of the coconut flower, taste similar to brown sugar.
+Palm sugar: Also called coconut sugar, because it's made from evaporated sap of the coconut flower, and tastes similar to brown sugar.
 Unfortunately it still provides 60 calories and 16g of sugar per tablespoon, so if you have to watch your sugar intake, you might have to be very careful.

 Fats are healthy!
-Yes no joke! there are numerous studies proving that we need fats and certain fats are very healthy and can actually help us lose weight.
-What we are talking about are the 'good'/ 'healthy fats' (i.e. omega 3's, unsaturated, MCT's, ) not the highly processed, hydrogenated oils and trans-fats.
-These cause oxidation and cell damage and raise cholesterol.
+Yes no joke!
+There are numerous studies proving that we need fats and certain fats are very healthy and can actually help us lose weight.
+What we are talking about are the good, healthy fats, like omega 3's, unsaturated, MCT's – not the highly processed, hydrogenated oils and trans-fats, which cause oxidation and cell damage and raise cholesterol.